nasa/harmony-maskfill/README.md

 During regular development, developers should create feature branches from the `dev` branch.
 When feature work is done, this branch should be merged back into `dev` via a pull request (PR).
 When it is time for a full SDPS release, a release branch will be created from the head of the `dev` branch.
-This release branch should be named with the following format: `202_UPDATES`.
-When the release branch is deemed ready, the branch should be merged into `master` and back into `dev`.
-Merger into `master` will trigger the release of a new `master` artefact in Maven.
+Within this release branch a `VERSION` file should be updated, or created if not present, containing a single string name for the release.
+For example: "202_UPDATES".
+A PR should be then made between this release branch and the `master` branch.
+Merging this PR will trigger the deployment of two new artefacts to Maven, one to `master/maskfill.tar.gz`, and a second relating to the version listed in the `VERSION` file, e.g. `202_UPDATES/maskfill.tar.gz`.

 ### Hot shelves: